vikramlearning/blazorbootstrap/docs/docs/components/autocomplete.md

----
+﻿---
 title: Blazor AutoComplete Component
-description: Use BlazorBootstrap's autocomplete component is a textbox that offers the users suggestions as they type from the data source.
+description: BlazorBootstrap's autocomplete component is a textbox that offers the users suggestions as they type from the data source.
 And it supports client-side and server-side filtering.
 image: https://getblazorbootstrap.com/img/logo.svg

 sidebar_label: AutoComplete